M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 ### A C# Sample class

-<p class="note">This is meant for information only and is not considered production-quality.</p>
+This is meant for information only and is not considered production-quality.
+{:.note}

 ```csharp
 using System;